 16.1.2 However there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

-16.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through examples: school prospectus, website, newsletter etc.
+16.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through the website.

 17.0 MULTI-AGENCY WORK

-17.1 We work in partnership with other agencies in line with Right Help Right Time to promote the best interests of our children/young people and keep them as a top priority in all decisions and actions that affect them.
+17.1 We work in partnership with other agencies in line with Right Help Right Time to promote the best interests of our children and keep them as a top priority in all decisions and actions that affect them.
 Our school will, where necessary, liaise with these agencies to implement or contribute to an Early Help Assessment and Our Family Plan and make requests for support from Birmingham Children’s Trust.
 These requests will be made by the DSL to the Children’s Advice and Support Service (CASS) - 0121 303 1888.
-Where the child/young person already has a safeguarding Social Worker or Family Support Worker, concerns around escalation of risks must be reported immediately to the Social/ family support worker, or in their absence, to their team manager.
+Where the child already has a safeguarding Social Worker or Family Support Worker, concerns around escalation of risks must be reported immediately to the Social/ family support worker, or in their absence, to their team manager.

-17.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child/young person are met.
+17.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met.

 17.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children’s Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings.